dereksgithub/cities_study_QM_Term_project/README.md

-# Health Outcomes and Place of Residence
+# Health Outcomes and Places of Residence

 This project aim to seek out the relationships of selected health outcomes, risky behaviours and preventive measures.